Yeast Infection: Signs & Symptoms

 • You have pain during sex.

-If you think you have a yeast infection but aren’t sure, it’s important to see a doctor for a proper diagnosis.
-A doctor can also let you know if something else may be causing your problems.
+If you think you have a yeast infection but aren’t sure, it’s important to see your doctor for a proper diagnosis.
+Your doctor can also let you know if something else may be causing your problems.

-Treatment can help relieve symptoms and prevent you from spreading any potential infections during sex.
+Treatment can help relieve your symptoms, keep an infection from becoming severe, and prevent you from spreading any potential infections during sex.